navigate Logo

 navigate

 navigate is an open-source Python software for light-sheet microscope control.
-It focuses on smart microscopy applications by providing reusable acquisition and analysis routines, termed features, that can be chained in arbitrary orders to create custom acquisition protocols. navigate is designed to accommodate the needs of a diverse user base, from biologists with no programming experience to advanced technology developers.
+It focuses on smart microscopy applications by providing reusable acquisition and analysis routines, termed features, that can be chained together arbitrarily to create custom acquisition protocols. navigate is accompanied by Altair, our open-source light-sheet microscope designs. navigate is designed to accommodate the needs of a diverse user base, from biologists with no programming experience to advanced technology developers.

 This project is under active development.
 See our GitHub repository for updates.